mveril/QUESTDB_website/content/subsets.md

 ### [QUEST#5](/references#QUEST%235)

-The QUEST#5 subset is composed by additional accurate excitation energies that we have produced for the present website.
-This new set gathers small molecules as well as larger molecules (aza-naphthalene, benzoquinone, cyclopentadienone, cyclopentadienethione, hexatriene, maleimide, naphthalene, nitroxyl, streptocyanine-C3, streptocyanine-C5, and thioacrolein).
+The QUEST#5 subset is composed by additional accurate excitation energies that we have produced for the present article.
+This new set gathers 13 new systems composed by small molecules as well as larger molecules: aza-naphthalene, benzoquinone, cyclopentadienone, cyclopentadienethione, diazirine, hexatriene, maleimide, naphthalene, nitroxyl, octatetraene, streptocyanine-C3, streptocyanine-C5, and thioacrolein.
+For these new transitions, we generated quality vertical energies, the vast majority being obtained at the CCSDT level, and we consider that, out of these 80 new transitions, 55 of them can be labeled as "safe", i.e., considered as chemically accurate or within 0.05 eV of the FCI limit for the given geometry and basis set. are made with literature data.
-QUEST#5 does also provide additional FCI/6-31+G* estimates of the lowest singlet and triplet transitions for the five- and six-membered rings considered in QUEST#3.